 Many people visit Athens for the history and archaeology, of course.
 The Pantheon and other Roman ruins in the city are astounding.
 The views from the top of the Acropolis are unbelievable.
 And then there’s the food.
 Don’t forget about the incredible foodie experiences that will introduce you to the amazing food in Athens.

-To show you the best side of Athens, we’ve put together this handy infographic.
+To show you the best side of Athens, we’ve put together this essential travel guide to Athens.
 It will help you start planning your trip by showing you the hotels we recommend, neighborhoods we love, things to do, and places to eat and drink in the Athens.

 These are not only some of the top things to do, see, eat and drink in Athens, they are also some of our personal favorites.
 It is an awesome city, plus it’s easy and safe to walk around.